rtamalin/rmt-client-testing/README.md

 You can override the number of clients by specifying the desired value on the make command line, e.g. `make NUM_CLIENTS=100 client-register`.

-If the required hardware info to simulate the specified number of clients doesn't exist, it will be automatically generated using the `rmt-hwinfo-generator` tool.
-This data can also be manually generated using the `make NUM_CLIENTS generated-hwinfo`.
-The `HwInfoStats.json` file in the top-level directory of the generated client datastore provides details about the generated set of simulated clients.
+If the simulated hardware info to support the registering the specified number of clients doesn't exist yet, it will be automatically generated using the `rmt-hwinfo-generator` tool via a dependency on the associated `generate-hwinfo` target.

 ## Simulating client keepalive heartbeat updates

+Note that it is only possible to simulate client keepalive heartbeat updates if the clients have previously been registered appropriately using `make client-register`.

-You can simulate clients sending keepalive heartbeat updates using the `client-update` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable.
+You can simulate clients sending keepalive heartbeat updates using the `client-update` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable, which defaults to 1000.

-To simulate triggering keepalive heartbeat updates for 100 clients, you can run `make NUM_CLIENTS=100 client-update`.
-You will need to have registered those simulated clients first though.
+You can override the number of clients by specifying the desired value on the make command line, e.g. `make NUM_CLIENTS=100 client-update`.

-## Simulating client deregistration.
+## Simulating client deregistration

+Note that it is only possible to simulate client deregistration if the clients have previously been registered appropriately using `make client-register`.

-You can simulate clients deregistering using the `client-deregister` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable.
+You can simulate clients deregistering using the `client-deregister` Makefile target, again with the number of clients being controlled via the `NUM_CLIENTS` Makefile variable, which defaults to 1000.

-To deregister 100 simulated clients that were previously registered you can run `make NUM_CLIENTS-100 client-deregister`.
+You can override the number of clients by specifying the desired value on the make command line, e.g. `make NUM_CLIENTS=100 client-deregister`.

 # Tools available in this repo